-Course instructors are encouraged to gather feedback from their students mid-way through the course in order to assess how the students are feeling about their learning, the course materials, the instructional decisions, etc. This allows you to make changes or adaptations to your routines and strategies to increase student success.
+Course instructors are encouraged to gather feedback from their students.
+While this can be done throughout the term in a variety of ways, we recommend a more formal mid-semester feedback halfway through the course in order to assess how the students are feeling about their learning, the course materials, the instructional decisions, etc. This allows you to make changes or adaptations to your routines and strategies to increase student success.
 Plus, midpoint feedback demonstrates to your students that you care about their learning and want them to succeed.

 The CTL has prepared a survey that gathers student feedback about classroom climate, course content and functions, your teaching and assessment practices, and more.

 If you would like to run the midpoint survey in your course, please follow these steps: